AngelinaGentaz/An-introduction-to-epidemiological-modelling/README.md

 # 4 Results

 In a first step we modelled our SIR model via Excel.
 I plan to publish the Python program on github but you can send me a private message if you are interested in having it before.
-The three initial compartments (Sucpetible, Infected and Recovered) could thus be set up.
+The three initial compartments (Susceptible, Infected and Recovered) could thus be set up.
 Once the formulas were entered into the Excel cells, it was interesting to compare the modelling with our real data.
 To do this, we proceeded as follows on 3 of the peaks already identified in our real data from the Sentinel network :
 * The initial infection rate at the beginning of the epidemic peak is taken from the data.
 * This is entered into the first cell of the Infected column.
 In this way, the model and the actual data start from the same initial infection rate at time t=0.
 This allows us to see, for example, if the model will reach the epidemic peak faster than the real data or vice versa.
 * We plot the two corresponding curves (one corresponding to our epidemic peak from the real data and the other from our modelling) on the same graph for easy comparison.